 Short sleep duration is associated with an increased risk of developing obesity and weight gain.
 Sleep deprivation may increase your appetite and cause you to eat more calories.
 In particular, you’re more likely to eat foods high in sugar and fat.

 Sleep is important for various aspects of brain function.

 Good sleep can maximize problem-solving skills and enhance memory.
-Poor sleep has been shown to impair brain function.
+In contrast, poor sleep has been shown to impair brain function and decision making skills.

 Sleep has been shown to enhance athletic performance.

-Sleeping less than 7–8 hours per night is linked to an increased risk of heart disease and stroke.
+Sleeping fewer than seven hours per night is linked to an increased risk of heart disease and high blood pressure.

 Poor sleeping patterns are strongly linked to depression, particularly for those with a sleeping disorder.

 In one study, participants who slept fewer than 5 hours per night were 4.5 times more likely to develop a cold compared than who slept more than 7 hours.
 Those who slept 5–6 hours were 4.24 times more likely (